Showing content for section Overview

 On this degree course you’ll:

-- Tailor your studies to your interests and the periods of history and American studies that interest you most
+- Combine history from around the world with a close focus on the history, literature and politics of North America, and tailor your studies to your interests and the periods of history and American studies that interest you most

 - Engage with archives from North America, including government and personal papers and cultural sources